exile213/Activity1-2_PROFE8-Diaz/README.md

    - Implemented here: `HomeView` uses `BottomNavigationBar` to switch between the Home content and `ServicesView`.

 7. Create a widget tree diagram of your app and explain the hierarchy of parent-child widgets.
-   - Made a diagram on drawio
+   - Made a diagram on drawio , and its present at file structure as widget.drawio.png

 8. Refactor a long widget tree into multiple smaller reusable widgets.
    - Implemented here: Extracted `HomePageContent`, `_QuickCard`, and `CustomActionButton` to keep screens readable and reusable.